maria-silvia/chat-on-rails/README.md

 #### create app
 `rails new chat`

-- gems turbo-rails abd stimulus-rails comes by dafault
+- gems turbo-rails and stimulus-rails comes by dafault
 note: gem howire-rails is deprecated.